WHY I SWITCHED TO THE WAHOO ELEMNT BOLT

 In the touch screen phone world we live in, BOLT is hip and the 520 is old school or the BOLT is dope and the 520 is whack or whatever words hipper enthusiasts than me actually use.

 All of this assumes you are an iPhone or Android smartphone user.
-You need to use the Wahoo ELEMNT app to set up you phone even though you don’t need to ride with it to make it work.
+You need to use the Wahoo ELEMNT app to set up your phone even though you don’t need to ride with it to make it work.

 I haven’t done a side by side comparison but both the BOLT and 520 have tons of fields to choose from.
 There weren’t any fields I wanted that I couldn’t find on either

 In Garmin’s favor, the 520 triggers a reminder on your screen you zero-offset your power meter when you wake it up.
 With the BOLT, you don’t get a reminder.
-You have to open the menu (push on-off button once), highlight the power meter in your sensor list (scroll to it with the down button) and push the calibrate button (left button on the front of your screen.)
+You have to open the menu (push the on-off button once), highlight the power meter in your sensor list (scroll to it with the down button) and push the calibrate button (left button on the front of your screen.)
 You should zero-offset once your bike is at outside temperature at the beginning of each ride.
 That was your reminder.

 The 520 also tells you what power zone you are in to 1 decimal place while the BOLT only gives you the integer number.
 Being in Zone 3.2 is a whole lot different than being in 3.8.
 Being in Zone 3 doesn’t tell me enough.
 I hope BOLT improves on this.